 9 Students who are expelled or suspended for more than ten consecutive days have an opportunity to continue their education with education services made available under a school-wide education service plan.

-10 A student possesses a dangerous weapon or a controlled substance, or assaults an educational staff person, on school grounds, or at school-sponsored or school-related events or activities.
+10 §37H offenses include possession of a dangerous weapon or a controlled substance, or assault on educational staff, on school grounds, or at school-sponsored or school-related events or activities.

 11 §37H ½ offenses concern felony charges or felony delinquency complaints filed against a student and a principal's determination that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
 See Advisory on Student Discipline for more information.

 Disclaimer: A reference in this website to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute endorsement or recommendation by the Massachusetts Department of Elementary and Secondary Education.